thehyve/transmartApp-doc/source/smartr.rst

 Boxplot Workflow
 ~~~~~~~~~~~~~~~~

+Data input requirements:
+-   Either one or two cohorts.
+-   At least one or more numerical nodes or a markers from a numerical HDD node.
+-   Categorical nodes are optional.

 After fetching data the Boxplot workflow will draw a box and whiskers plot for every numerical node or gene
 selected in the previous step.
 Using the mouse you can zoom in to specific parts of the graphs.
+If you
+have created two subsets during cohort selection, you will see boxplots for both groups.
 Also visible in the workflow are:

 -   Controls to select data transformations: *raw*, *log2*, or *log10* transformed.

--   A legend that shows the colours for selected nodes.
+-   A legend that shows the colours for selected groups.
 -   Controls to change or reset the current view on the data or to download the current image.
+These
+    controls appear on hover over.
--   Also, the plot title shows the result of a calculated ANOVA test for the selected variables.
+-   Also, the plot title shows the result of a calculated ANOVA test for the selected groups.

 |smartr_boxplot|

 In each graph in the plot the following is shown:

 -   Dots with the value for each individual.
--   A box that indicates the median and *interquartile range*, details are shown when you hover-over the graph.
+-   A box that indicates the median and *interquartile range*, details are shown when you hover
+    over the graph.
 -   Whiskers that extend up- and downward 1.5 * the IQR.
 -   A diamond that indicates the mean and confidence level.

 .. note::

-    When zoomed in, you can reset the view by clicking the specific icon in the plot control bar.
+    When zoomed in, you can reset the view by clicking the auto scaling icon in the plot control bar.

 Correlation Workflow
 ~~~~~~~~~~~~~~~~~~~~

+Data input requirements:
+-   Only one cohort is supported.
+-   You have to add two numerical nodes.
+-   Categorical nodes are optional to create coloured groups.

 After fetching data: